José Feliciano — The Man Who Brought the Nylon Guitar to Pop

 Before Sting or Willie Nelson, one musician proved that the nylon-string classical guitar could top the pop charts: José Feliciano.
 A blind virtuoso from Puerto Rico, he took the warm sound of the Spanish guitar out of the recital hall and straight onto the radio — and changed what people thought a classical guitar was for.

-Feliciano was born in Lares, Puerto Rico, on 10 September 1945, blind from congenital glaucoma.
-His family moved to New York's Spanish Harlem when he was a boy, and from the age of nine he taught himself the guitar by ear, reportedly practising up to fourteen hours a day, soaking up everything from 1950s rock and roll to records of classical guitarists and jazz players.
-That mix — classical technique, popular feeling — became his signature.
+José Feliciano was born in Lares, Puerto Rico, on 10 September 1945, blind from congenital glaucoma.
+His family moved to New York's Spanish Harlem when he was a child, and from the age of nine he taught himself the guitar by ear, reportedly practising up to fourteen hours a day.
+He absorbed everything available to him: 1950s rock and roll from the radio, recordings of classical guitarists, jazz players, Latin music from the street.
+That combination — classical technique, popular feeling, Latin rhythm — became his signature.

 Does José Feliciano play classical guitar?